tinymce/openai-proxy-reference-implementation/docs/docs.md

 The above code snippet connects to ChatGPT via the envoy proxy running on [localhost:8080](http://localhost:8080).

 **Note:** an API key for ChatGPT is not required here.
-It wil be added by the envoy proxy.
+It will be added by the envoy proxy.
 This also serves to hide the ChatGTP API key.

 ## Component 2: the proxy server